TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.networktrafficmanagerprofiles/geographicprofile-public.md

 <properties
-    pageTitle="Add an endpoint configured to "All (World)"" description="Add an endpoint configured to "All (World)"" authors="aadevteam"
+    pageTitle='Add an endpoint configured to "All (World)"' description='Add an endpoint configured to "All (World)"' authors="aadevteam"
     ms.author="aadevteam"
     articleId="0bbe0a49-3c63-49d3-ab4a-aa24198f03f7_Public"